district10/neo_keyboard_layout/neo_us_dvp/README.md

 ### Before We Start
 I, as a Chinese, don't use greek letters or latin letters often, so I ripped them off.
 I'd prefer googling them, and do the magical copy&paste.
-And I use [awesome window manager], I need some some not occupied modifier keys (Mod4), so not like neo, we have only specified 3 levels here.
+And I use [awesome window manager], I need some not occupied modifier keys (Mod4), so not like neo, we have only specified 3 levels here.

 ### Modifier Keys

-[Shift]s are Shift Modifiers, and they are sticky [space] is Mod3
+- [Shift]s are Shift Modifiers, and they are sticky
+- [space] is Mod3
-[Tab] as Mod4, used in my awesome window manager navigation [Caps] and [comma] as Controls
+- [Tab] as Mod4, used in my awesome window manager navigation
+- [Caps] and [comma] as Controls

 ### Level 1 (Unmodified, notice that there are two 'p')

 ```
 | [ ( { /  \ + = - ) ] }
 ; , . p y  f g c r l